 Beekeepers often get into bees by chance.
 What starts with one hive quickly grows to several.
 So, what keeps these keepers of bees interested in maintaining up to 80,000 stinging insects?
 For a guy like Matthew Teichman, our bee expert, it’s how he stays young.
 While everyone has their own motives, we’ve compiled four good reasons to keep bees, whether you live on a farm or a suburban neighborhood.

 Time is On Your Side

 The life of a dairy farmer starts really early and goes late.
 The life of a rancher starts early and goes even later.
 But for a beekeeper, life is pretty sweet – literally.
 According to Matthew, bees take care of themselves most of the time.

 Proper maintenance includes supplemental feeding in the winter, removing honey, splitting hives to keep them from swarming, keeping pests out of the hives, and giving the bees plenty of work.
 Overall, it’s the ideal hobby or full-time job.
 How deep you get into beekeeping is totally up to you, the size of your property, city regulations, and your interests.

 There’s Money (and Honey) to be Made

 Sure, you can collect and sell honey.
 However, most beekeepers will tell you that honey is really just the beginning.
-Beyond the honey is the wax and propolis.
+Beyond the honey are the wax and propolis.
 Crafty artisans can turn those items into lip balm, candles, shampoo, salves, moisturizers, wood polish, and a lot more.
 Additionally, you can sell your bees to other beekeepers.
 Plus, farmers are more than willing to pay good money to beekeepers to help pollinate their crops.

 Bees Make Beautiful Yards, Gardens, Fields, and Orchards